paleolimbot/rcanvec/tutorial/rcanvec_tutorial.md

 There are numerous graphical parameters you can pass to these functions, which are documented in great detail at [Quick-R](http://www.statmethods.net/advgraphs/parameters.html) and in the [R man page for par](https://stat.ethz.ch/R-manual/R-devel/library/graphics/html/par.html).
 The same parameters will be used when you plot spatial data, so it's worth becoming familiar with how to make points, lines, and polygons the way you'd like them to look.

 ##Plotting Spatial Data
 The {rgdal} and {sp} packages provide a powerful engine to render all kinds of geographical data.
-The data used in this section can be found in the [data](https://github.com/paleolimbot/rcanvec/tree/master/tutorial/data) folder.
+The data used in this section can be found in the [tutorial notes](rcanvec_tutorial.zip) you've hopefully already downloaded.
 First, we'll have to load the packages.
 ```
 #load packages
 library(sp)